emilyvertosick/Statistics-Course/docs/01-week1.md

 ### Software Installation

+Note: you'll need to put aside 20 - 30 minutes to install the software on your computer.

 **R**

 Install a pre-compiled binary of R for your OS from here by clicking on "Download R for [your operating system]":